 - 1. Connect external envelope generator output to modulation 2 (but it has no adjustment, its amplitude directly makes the PM modulation, so use a well adjustable external generator or leave open for no PM). - 2.
 Use the virtual switchboard to link the 15 harmonics to one of the envelope inputs 1-4 to determine their internal envelope trigger delay. - 3.
-Turn gate on, now the signal connected to the gate input triggers the internal envelope generators.
-Alternatively use modulation 1 as the trigger input, but leave it open if gate is used. - 4.
-Connect the note determining control voltage to the CV note input and the gate trigger signal to the gate input, and optionally connect the CV pitch and CV velocity inputs. - use adjust 1 to control the envelope shape (see Figure 4) - use adjust 2 and slider 16 to control the envelope duration and relative delays between the 4 possible trigger events.
+Turn gate on, now the Eurorack note gate signal triggers the internal envelope generators.
+If it is not connected to the bus, trigger through modulation 1. - 4.
+Optionally, connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs. - use adjust 1 to control the envelope shape (see Figure 4) - use adjust 2 and slider 16 to control the envelope duration and relative delays between the 4 possible trigger events.